ezmoneysniperx/basic-fullstack-linktree-clone/README.md

 <p align="center">
 <h3 align="center">Basic Full-Stack Linktree Clone</h3>
 <p align="center">
    Basic fullstack linktree clone is a web application where user can create their own profile page similar to linktree.
 In this project people can create an account, edit their informations, add a profile picture, and also create a profile page.
-This project was created using React, AWS Lambda, and DynamoDB.
+This project was created using React JS, AWS Lambda, and DynamoDB.
     <br/>

 ## Project Preview